slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Listen as you're wrong. «Will you tell me your story?
 I’d love to know how you came to this point of view.
 It sounds like I could learn something.»

-> *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

-<!--
-Hints on public speaking:

-When public speaking you dont need to answer their question. you can say whatever you want if its interesting.
+When public speaking you dont need to answer their question.
+You can say whatever you want if its interesting.
 Know when to answer boring on easy to misinterpret questions.
 Agree as much as you can without lieing.
 Ask questions instead of saying desagreements.

+> *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

+> *'Think before you speak.
+There is always time to add a word, never to withdraw one.
+Talk as if you were making your will: the fewer words the less litigation.
+In trivial matters exercise yourself for the more weighty matters of speech.
+Profound secrecy has some of the lustre of the divine.' -- Balthasar Gracian*

+<!--
 1 - «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.
 2 - Small and open groups.
 Opening line: "Hi, I'm X and I dont know anybody in this party."
 3 - Go to the bar and meet people there.